chuanqisun/mugen/docs/20250227-system-design.md

 # System Design

-## Shell + Kernel
+- Raw data: raw file or stream from disk or network
+- Abstract data: A standard interface for AI compatible data
+- Tool: A function that transforms data
+- Task: The process of applying a tool to abstract data

+## Abstract data

-- Shell
+- Referencable
-  - Script the system with natural language
-  - Define and manage tools and data
-  - Handle user inputs and outputs
-- Kernel
+- Composable
-  - Task management
+- Compressible
-  - Provide LLM core functionality
-  - Data base and storage management